 In the event of a data breach, cyber insurance can help pay to notify any affected clients or employees and hire a PR firm to mitigate reputational damages.
 It can also offer credit-monitoring services to victims of the breach, a typically voluntary act that can go a long way in fostering goodwill with your customers.

-As of April 2021, the average cost of cyber insurance in the U.S. is $1,485 per year ($124 per month).
-However, several factors impact how much your business will pay for coverage.
-Generally speaking, larger companies pay more than smaller companies because of their increased risk of phishing and social engineering attacks.
-Organizations in high-risk industries, such as healthcare and higher education, also face higher fees.
+The average cost of cyber insurance in the U.S. is $1,740 per year (or $145 per month).
+However, several factors impact how much your business will pay for coverage:

-Before signing with any insurance company, carefully look over the contract for situations that allow the insurer not to pay the policy.
+Before you sign with any insurance company, carefully look over the contract for situations that allow the insurer not to pay the policy.
 One particular item to watch out for is “war clauses.”

 “‘War clauses’ have caused problems in the past,” said Mark Stamford, founder and CEO of OccamSec.
 “Cyberattacks which are believed to have originated with a nation-state, such as WannaCry, enable insurers to not pay out on policies, since it’s considered an act of war.
 So reading any ‘war clause’ fine print is crucial, especially given how difficult attribution is for an attack.”